top of page

 ATA 23-12 VHF COM-NAV Course.png

 Designed to be the follow-on course for the Radio Principles course.
 This is a systems course that covers VHF radio communication.
-Starting with the radio bands, frequency propagation, the main causes of interference and noise, to the operation and testing of the system.
+Starting with the radio bands, frequency propagation, the main causes of interference and noise, and the operation and testing of the system.
 When there is enough interest in this course, I will have a class published very quickly.
-Please send me an email with your interest in this and any other avionics subjects, you would like to see offered by Quality Aviation.
+Please email me your interest in this and any other avionics subjects you would like to see offered by Quality Aviation.

 Access this Online Course using this Link: